w3c/odrl/w3c-wg-draft-charter-2026/draft-report.md

 ### Key Recommendations Emerging from the Workshop

-The workshop’s outcomes can be distilled into ten principal recommendations:
+The workshop’s outcomes can be distilled into the following principal recommendations:

 1 -  Establish the new W3C ODRL 3.0 Working Group